tapilab/twcounty/README.md

 # twcounty

-Code to recreate the results for the paper: "Estimating County Health Statistics with Twitter," Aron Culotta, CHI 2014.
+Code to recreate the results for the paper: [Estimating County Health Statistics with Twitter](http://www.cs.iit.edu/~culotta/pubs/culotta14estimating.pdf), Aron Culotta, CHI 2014.

 Note that this is not intended as a library for Twitter analysis; instead, it's main goal is to allow other researchers to reproduce results.
 This is